 The Costa Rica geography and geology are unique and largely responsible for the incredible biodiversity found here.
 In fact, it can be traced back to how and where Central America was formed.
 About 3 million years ago two tectonic plates pushed against each other.
 This built the bridge between North to South America.
 Because of its tropical location 10 degrees north of the equator, many of the native animal and plant species were able to survive the last ice age.

 To understand why Costa Rica terrain is so rugged and mountainous, you must understand what happened millions of years ago.
 Costa Rica was formed as the Caribbean tectonic plate pushed up against the Cocos plate continually for about 50 million years forcing the Central America isthmus to be raised off the sea floor.
 This is why the active volcanoes in Costa Rica are found along the mountain range at the tectonic rift.
 This runs from South East to the North West.
-The vast mountain ranges were formed by volcanic eruptions.
-They were also triggered by the tectonic plate of the Pacific Rim of Fire pushing against the Western Seaboard of the Americas.
+Costa Ricas high mountains were also a result of the many volcanoes.
+When these volcanoes erupted, they pushed two tectonic plates against each other, creating the high mountains surrounding the Valle Central nowadays.

 Costa Rican Geography features nearly 1,300 km or 800 miles of tropical coastline.
 The Pacific Coastline is more mountainous and makes up about 80% of the coastal land.
 The Caribbean coast is a quarter of the size of the Pacific and features long stretches of sandy beaches.
 The Caribbean is highly humid with lower ocean tides and features swamps and mangroves.
 Along the Pacific Coastline there are high sheer cliffs rising majestically from turquoise lagoons, high tide variations, rainforest to the south and dry forest to the north.
 In fact, the Pacific Coast has two large, lush peninsulas reaching into the ocean.
 The Nicoya Peninsula is in the North and the Osa Peninsula is in the South.
 Osa is home to the abundant rainforest wilderness of Corcovado.

-The northwestern mountain range is called the Cordillera de Guanacaste.
-It is made up of a chain of volcanoes that follows down from the Nicaraguan border and includes the Orosi Volcano in the Guanacaste National Park, the active Rincon de la Vieja Volcano, Santa Maria Volcano and the Tenorio Volcano.
+Costa Rica has many different mountain ranges, surrounding the Valle Central.
+The most northern one is called Cordillera de Guanacaste and it consists of several volcanoes, some of which are still active.
 There are more Costa Rica mountains to to the southeast, called the Cordillera de Tilaran.
 Visitors flock to popular destinations there like the Monteverde Cloud Forest Reserve and the Arenal Volcano National Park.
 The Cordillera de Tilaran is in the mountainous central valley, the Cordillera Central, and includes the Poas, Irazu, Turrialba and Barva Volcanoes.
 Over half the population resides in the central valley.
 The mountains in the Cordillera de Talamanca to the South are taller and harder to traverse due to steep terrain.
 Many of the volcanoes of Costa Rica are active: including the Arenal Volcano (currently dormant), Irazu, Turrialba, and Poas.